Experimental Economics | Applied Game Theory | Public Economics | Political Economy

 Previously circulated as "A Group Public Goods Game with Position Uncertainty".

 Abstract.
 We present a model of public good provision with a distributor.
 Our main result describes a symmetric mixed-strategy equilibrium, where all agents contribute to a common fund with probability p and the distributor provides either a particular amount of public goods or nothing.
 A corollary of this finding is the efficient public good provision equilibrium where all agents contribute to the common fund, all agents are expected to contribute, and the distributor spends the entire common fund for the public good provision.

-"Pricing and EV charging equilibria" with Jorge Bruno, Trivikram Dokka, and Sonali SenGupta
+"Equilibria in Budget Games with Dissatisfaction Cost" with Jorge Bruno, Trivikram Dokka, and Sonali SenGupta

 Work in Progress (in order of progress made)

 "Data-driven online scheduling of EV home charging" with Trivikram Dokka and Amin Yarahmadi [Status : Draft coming soon]

 "Strategy Heterogeneity in Human-AI Interactions: An Experiment" with Konstantinos Georgalos